UFSCar-LaSID/weighted-sims-recommender/README.md

     weighted-sims /bin/bash
 ```

-Replace the `<path-to-datasets>` with a absolute path to save the pre-processed datasets on your machine, replace `<path-to-raw>` with a absolute path to raw datasets and replace `<path-to-results>` with a absolute path to save the results on your machine.
+Replace the `<path-to-datasets>` with an absolute path to save the preprocessed datasets on your machine.

+Replace `<path-to-raw>` with an absolute path to raw datasets

+Replace `<path-to-results>` with an absolute path to save the results on your machine.

-Inside the container it's possible to execute the scripts from this repository.
+Inside the container, it's possible to execute the scripts from this repository.

 ## Executing the code